Mastitis: Medical treatments

+Ineffective and harmful treatments

+The shape of swelling in a specific spot may make people suppose that the breasts contain simple tubes, and that one has become plugged.
+However, milk ducts are not simple tubes, and their interconnected anatomy makes it impossible for them to actually become plugged.
+Consequently, treatment does not include cutting, popping, or squeezing any so-called "plugged" ducts.
+There is no "plug" (e.g., of dried-out milk) to be removed.
+These localized swellings are usually caused by lymphatic congestion (non-milk body fluid accumulating in the breasts), alveolar edema (swelling in the part of the breast that produces milk), or mammary dysbiosis (changes to the breast's microbiome), which can cause some narrowing, but not plugging, at the microscopic level.
+Breastfeeding at a normal level may provide temporary relief from the swelling without triggering milk oversupply.
+It is safer to treat nipple blebs (very small, usually pale colored, bumps of tissue on the end of the nipple) with topical steroids than by cutting the skin.

+Any action that breaks the skin can cause an infection, which increases inflammation and may become serious.

+Antibiotics do not prevent mastitis from recurring.

+Nonpuerperal mastitis

 Nonpuerperal mastitis is treated by medication and possibly aspiration or drainage (see in particular treatment of subareolar abscess and treatment of granulomatous mastitis).
-According to a BMJ best practice report, antibiotics are generally to be used in all nonpuerperal mastitis cases, with replacement of the antibiotics by an antifungal agent such as fluconazole in cases of deep fungal infections, and corticosteroids are to be used in case of granulomatous mastitis (with differential diagnosis to tuberculosis infection of the breast).
+According to a BMJ best practice report, antibiotics are generally to be used in all mastitis cases unrelated to breastfeeding, with replacement of the antibiotics by an antifungal agent such as fluconazole in cases of deep fungal infections, and corticosteroids are to be used in case of granulomatous mastitis (with differential diagnosis to tuberculosis infection of the breast).

 In idiopathic granulomatous mastitis, successful treatment includes invasive surgical procedures or less invasive treatment with steroid medications.

-Antibiotics
+Antibiotics for bacterial mastitis

 In lactational mastitis, antibiotics are not needed in the overwhelming majority of cases and should be used only for bacterial infections.
-For people with nonsevere infections, dicloxacillin or cephalexin are recommended.
+For people with non-severe infections, dicloxacillin or cephalexin are recommended.
 For people with severe infections, vancomycin is recommended.
 The length of antibiotic treatment ranges anywhere from 5–14 days.
 The effects of antibiotics has not been well studied as of 2013.

+A lactational phlegmon (area of inflammation) should be monitored for possible development into an abscess (walled-off area filled with pus from an infection).